hackmdio/codimd/README.md

 Thanks for your using! :smile:

+Prerequisite
+---
+- Node.js 0.10.x or up (not test in version 4)
+- PostgreSQL 9.3.x or 9.4.x
+- MongoDB 3.0.x

 Get started
 ---
+1. Download a release and unzip or clone into a directory
+2. Enter the directory and type `npm install`, will install all the dependencies
-1. Install PostgreSQL and MongoDB (yes, currently we need both)
+3. Install PostgreSQL and MongoDB (yes, currently we need both)
-2. Import database schema, see more on below
+4. Import database schema, see more on below
-3. Setup the configs, see more on below
+5. Setup the configs, see more on below
-4. Setup environment variables, which will overwrite the configs
+6. Setup environment variables, which will overwrite the configs
-5. Run the server as you like (node, forever, pm2)
+7. Run the server as you like (node, forever, pm2)

-Database dependency
----
-- PostgreSQL 9.3.6 or 9.4.1
-- MongoDB 3.0.2

 Import database schema
 ---